Triin Kerge

 2013-2014

-Place of Home explores the intimate relationship between Estonian people, their domestic environments, and the layered histories that shape them.
+Place of Home explores the intimate relationship between Estonian people, their domestic environments, and the layered histories embedded within them.

-Estonia, occupied by the Soviet Union for nearly 50 years, regained independence in 1991 and later joined the European Union in 2004.
-While the nation has moved forward, traces of its past remain embedded in everyday spaces.
+Estonia, occupied by the Soviet Union for nearly fifty years, regained independence in 1991 and later joined the European Union in 2004.
+While the country has moved forward politically and socially, traces of its past remain present in everyday spaces.

 Between autumn 2013 and spring 2014, I visited homes across Estonia, photographing interiors and the views framed by their windows.
-The shifting seasons visible outside mirrored the quiet transformations within — reminders of both personal continuity and broader social change.
+The changing seasons visible outside mirror quieter transformations within — suggesting both personal continuity and the slow, ongoing process of social change.

 Powered by Create your own unique website with customizable templates.